GENWEN. Llanelli, Carmarthen. 5th. March, 1907.

 The inquest into the men’s deaths was opened by W. Buckley Roderick Esq., Coroner for the Honour or Lordship and Liberty of Kidwelly on the 7th March when evidence of identification and cause of death was taken.
 The inquiry took place on the 22nd, 25th and 26th March, when all interested parties were represented.

-On conclusion of the evidence and after a careful summing up by the Coroner, the jury were asked to consider their verdict.
-After an hour and three quarters they returned the following verdict:
+At the conclusion of the evidence and after a careful summing up by the Coroner, the jury was asked to consider their verdict.
+After an hour and three quarters, they returned the following verdict:

 1).
 The cause of death in the cases of Thomas Davies, Llewellyn Evans, Thomas Howells and David Philips was burns and injuries caused by an explosion of gas and inhalation of carbon monoxide gas.